martinnaj/YouTubeDLAPI/README.md

 Send a get request to the page holding the API and it will return an mp3 or mp4 url.
 Send the id, this would be the 11 character video ID.

-A simple way to convert Youtube videos to mp3/mp4 using API service.
+A simple way to convert Youtube videos to mp3 or mp4 using an API.

-Conversion is instant even in seconds for hours lenght videos no wait.
+Conversion is instant even regardless of video length.

-Please replace YouTube-Video-ID with dynamic video id value.

-Please write to us for any query or support : martinnaj@hotmail.com.
+Please write to us for any queries or support : martinnaj@hotmail.com.